 Program data and results over the last few years have allowed staff to identify areas for improvement.
 Among the data sources are participant surveys, which help highlight issues program participants face when using the program.
 Participants provided survey feedback regarding difficulties they experienced with car dealerships while finding and purchasing a vehicle.
 Improved coordination with dealerships by CARB and program administrators will provide opportunities to improve understanding of the source of the difficulties and what role each party can play to provide the participants with a better experience.
-Improved participant surveys, which will be implemented soon, will provide staff with more detailed data so that additional areas of improvement may be identified.
+Improved participant surveys, which are in the early stages of implementation, will provide staff with more detailed data so that additional areas of improvement may be identified.
+CARB will continue to work with air districts to refine and develop a more robust process to obtain qualitative and quantitative survey responses to evaluate program performance.
 As previously mentioned, staff will also continue to monitor EFMP Scrap-Only Program data to determine if an increase in incentive amounts is necessary.